Tennessee State Prison: Second structure (1898–1992)

 The design for a proposed new prison called for the construction of a Gothic, fortress-like structure.
 The second Tennessee prison contained 800 small cells, each designed to house a single inmate.
 In addition, an administration building and other smaller buildings for offices, warehouses, and factories were built within the 20 ft, 3 ft rock walls.
 The plan also provided for a working farm outside the walls and mandated a separate system for younger offenders to isolate them from older, hardened criminals.
 A separate women's wing was built on the northwest corner of the grounds that housed the female inmates who worked on the farm as well.

 The new prison was built by Enoch Guy Elliott, who was married to Lady Ida Beasley Elliott, a missionary to Burma.
 Governor Peter Turney made Enoch Guy Elliott the chief warden of the old prison.
 Enoch used mostly prison labor to build the new prison.

 Construction costs for this second Tennessee State Penitentiary exceeded US$500,000 (US$12.3 million in 2007 dollars), not including the price of the land.
 The prison's 800 cells opened to receive prisoners on February 12, 1898, and that day admitted 1,403 prisoners, creating immediate overcrowding.
 To a greater or lesser extent, overcrowding persisted throughout the next century.

 The original Tennessee State Penitentiary on Church Street was demolished in 1898, and salvageable materials were used in the construction of outbuildings at the new facility, creating a physical link from 1831 to the present.

+At TSP, housing units I-VI are unconscionably overcrowded.
+Inmates are double celled in tiny cages like so many animals in a zoo, with an average of about 23 square feet in which each man lives, sleeps, performs his bodily functions, and spends a great portion of each day.
+Beyond the deplorable lack of space, the cells are noisy, poorly lit, often in a state of disrepair and equipped with plumbing that is dangerous to the prisoner's health.
+These environmental conditions range from bad to shocking, and clearly have a deleterious impact upon the lives of the inmates housed there.
+Violence at the prison is rampant, including frequent episodes of assault and sexual attack upon cellmates.
+With the pervasive idleness, inmates have few alternatives but to sit in their tiny cells and brood.

+The conclusion is inescapable that TSP units I-VI are inadequate to properly house and provide for the current population.
+The court finds those units to be so severely overcrowded as to be offensive to any notion of basic human decency.
+In addition, since overcrowding is a primary cause of all of the most serious problems at TSP, and is in turn made worse by the conditions it causes, the only effective remedy is to reduce the prison's population.